World heritage sites in Stockholm

 Amongst the World Heritage Sites in Stockholm, The Woodland Cemetery stands out as still being in use on a day-to-day basis by Stockholmers.
 The serene surroundings and beautiful architecture by Gunnar Asplund offer a unique location for a quiet walk.

-Birka is an old Viking outpost and an archeological site where you can meet the legendary Nordic seafarers.
+Birka is a Viking outpost, from around 750 AD, and an archeological site where you can meet the legendary Nordic seafarers.
 The dig site and museum are just a boat ride away, 2 hours along the sparkling waters of Lake Mälaren.

 Drottningholm Palace is easily one of Stockholm’s most popular tourist attractions all year round.
 The palace has been home to the Royal family since 1662 and houses, amongst many things, a 300-year-old theater, The Chinese Pavilion, and a magnificent castle park.